Zlisch/Zlisch/README.md

 ### Hi there 👋

+#### I'm Zina, an undergrad from the Australian National University.
+I plan to experiment with cool concepts I learned from class and awesome people during holidays.
+Stay tune :green_heart:

+#### 🔭 I’m currently interested in:

+- Travelling salesman problem
+- Collatz Conjecture
+- Simulating TMs on Haskell and Java
+- Fibonacci Complexity
+- Concurrecy and OS file I/O

 <!--
 **Zlisch/Zlisch** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.